Meet Our Team

 Counsellor

-I shifted to the Manawatu in 1989 and have lived in Palmerston North, Feilding, Pohangina Valley and now Glen Oroua.
-My wife Madeline and I have 5 children.
-We homeschool our children (our oldest two are now in public schooling) and we have been very fortunate to be part of a supportive homeschooling community for the past 14 years.
+I shifted to the Manawatu in 1989 and have lived in Palmerston North, Feilding, Pohangina Valley, and now Glen Oroua.
+My wife and I have 5 children.
+We homeschool our children, and we have been very fortunate to be part of a supportive homeschooling community for the past 18 years.
 Our community has also nurtured and supported my passion for nature connection.
-I believe nature connection is a crucial ingredient of wellbeing.
+I believe nature connection is a crucial ingredient of well-being.

-I started training as a counsellor while I was still working as a postie and completed my training at the end of 2018.
+I completed my counselling training at the end of 2018.
 I joined TANCS as a student counsellor and have been employed there since 2019.
-We are all on a healing journey and it is an honour for me to partner with tangata whaiora as they reconnect with their deeper selves and their deeper knowing about whaiora
+We are all on a healing journey, and it is an honour for me to partner with tangata whaiora as they reconnect with their deeper selves and their deeper knowing about whaiora.

 He Ngākau Mātua Team